Bhimamalgi/aps/README.md

 ## Use Cases

+I have identified some Business Use-cases that are significant in this domain and tried to brief each use case with its [understanding, challenges, primary algorithm used, complexity analysis, examplary code]

 | #  | Use Case                                    | Algorithm                                          | Code |
 |----|---------------------------------------------|----------------------------------------------------|------|
 | 1  | [Personalized Recommendation](./details/1.md) | Collaborative Filtering                            | [Code](https://github.com/gorse-io/gorse) |